FooqX/NixOS-configuration/README.md

 #### Note: this config is updated periodically when I feel like it
+Nvidia broke but i fixed it.
+You cannot believe how wonderful that is.
+Thank you to that one person that said the fix.

 Todo:
 - Install JetBrains toolbox and some apps there
+- Make an alias for the update command
 # My system
 ```
 Desktop: GNOME